SixArm/topics/topics/pacelc-theorem/index.md

 * Cost (C): This refers to the monetary cost of executing an operation.

-The PACELC theorem acknowledges that partition tolerance is essential in any distributed system, but it does not necessarily imply that the system is highly available or highly consistent.
-Instead, the theorem states that a system can only provide high availability or strong consistency when there is no network partition.
-When a network partition occurs, the system must choose between availability and consistency.
+PACELC acknowledges that partition tolerance is essential in any distributed system.
+PACELC states that a system can provide high availability and strong consistency when there is no network partition, but when a network partition occurs, the system must choose between availability and consistency.

-The PACELC theorem can help developers and architects choose the appropriate consistency model for a given system by considering the trade-offs between consistency, availability, and partition tolerance.
-It can also help in designing and deploying distributed systems that can function effectively even in the presence of network partitions.